Accelerated Bachelor's and Master's in Communication

 Eligibility

-Minimum 75 credits to apply.
+• Minimum 75 credits to apply.
 Minimum 90 credits to start shared coursework and after being pre-approved for the Accelerated program.
-Please note that courses are shared only during the last two semesters of your undergraduate studies (traditionally known as your senior year).
+Courses are shared only during the last two semesters of your undergraduate studies.

 Timeline and Steps to Apply